 We consider a full function AT binding to be one that has optional brakes, adjustable release, adjustable boot sole length, and three touring heel levels.
 The Atomic Backland Tour (and identical, but co-branded, Salomon Mtn) is the lightest binding we have ever tested with all four of these key attributes.
 It is lightest by quite a bit.
 That attribute means a lot.
 It was easy to grant this our Editors Choice award, and it is easy to recommend these bindings to you.

 Now, this choice may be a little intimidating.
-First, these bindings are fairly minimal in appearance.
+First, these at bindings are fairly minimal in appearance.
 Fear not, as we have tested them thoroughly and have had no performance or durability issues.
 If anything, the simple construction is its greatest performance and durability attribute.
 Next, there is no certification of the release values.
 So-called "DIN" certification is something that alpine skiers are conditioned to look for.
 And this binding does not have that.
 In order to attain that certification, though, the bindings need to be almost double the weight.
 That is not worth it.
-These bindings release.
+These bindings release, but are not certified in that release by a third party.
 Further, if you feel you need certified release to ski as hard as you want, you are likely skiing harder in the backcountry than maybe you should be.
 The backcountry is a high consequence environment regardless of the certification your bindings have.
 Nonetheless, if you absolutely insist on having high-energy downhill performance and DIN certification, check out the Top Pick Black Diamond Fritschi Tecton.

 Best Bang for the Buck